MichalisPanayides/Talks/Annual Review/Story Board.md

 ### **2.3.
 Outputs**
 - Getting performance measures we need $\pi$
 - Solving the following equations where ...

 - State probabilities for larger such model
 - System is mostly in states (0,2) - (0,6)

-- Having $\pi$ the waiting time is needed.
+- Waiting time with $\pi$.
 - Recursive formula

 - Waiting times via simulation and via Markov chains model as arrivals increase

 ### **2.4.
 Future Plans**